EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 Start positionLying on the belly, knee extended, foot projecting over the end of the table

-LocationAt most prominent bulge of muscle
+LocationAt the most prominent bulge of muscle

 OrientationParallel to the lower leg